Operationally-proven countermeasure technology solutions to protect military, law enforcement and security personnel in all scenarios.

 Allen-Vanguard has a wealth of experience in the Electronic Countermeasure (ECM, or jammers) domain, with systems protecting the lives of Bomb Technicians, Armed Forces, Heads of State and Aid Workers.
 Having fielded and supported thousands of vehicle-mounted and man portable systems in prominent conflict zones around the world, our operational experience is second to none.
 To maintain the operational edge over threats of Radio Controlled IEDs (RCIEDs) and Unmanned Aerial Systems (UAS or drones), our Threat Management Team can provide tailored mission profiles for your specific threat bands and operational needs.

-SCORPION™ 2 showcased at 2017 S&P Event during Counter-IED Live Demo
+SCORPION™ 2 showcased at 2017 S&P tradeshow during Counter-IED Live Demo

-The following video contains segments of the Counter-IED Live Demo at the 2017 Security & Policing Event, where Allen-Vanguard's man-portable, hybrid electronic countermeasure is presented to defeat the IED threat.
+The following video contains segments of the Counter-IED Live Demo at the 2017 Security & Policing tradeshow, where Allen-Vanguard's man-portable, hybrid electronic countermeasure is presented to defeat the IED threat.

 SCORPION™ 2 IS HERE!